-1. Name of applicant (Last) (First) (M.I.)
-2. Department/Graduate program Student II D # Attach to this application a current transcript (printed from WebApps; see your graduate coordinator).
+1. Name of applicant

+(Last) (First) (M.I.)

+2. Department/Graduate program Student ID #

+Attach to this application a current transcript (printed from WebApps; see your graduate coordinator).

 Attach to this application a statement of all applicable departmental requirements for both course work and qualifying or preliminary examinations.

 Attach student's departmental checklist to candidacy to document how the student has fulfilled departmental requirements.

-3. Proposed thesis topic (tentative title) 4.
-Thesis Committee, subject to the approval of the Gl rules regarding the composition of thesis committee PS. (type or print) Plea ees. (a) Thesis Director (your BCB research advisor) Committee Chair within the department (if c (your progress review comm. chai (c) Member outside the department (Rice faculty from another dept.) Additional member(s) Thesis committees may later be changed.
-See http o://graduate.rice.edu/th esis for additional information.
-5. Signatures: Original signature of Department Chair or Director of Graduate Studies Date Graduate Coordinator signature Date Dean of Graduate & Postdoctoral Studies Date
+3. Proposed thesis topic (tentative title)

+4. Thesis Committee, subject to the approval of the GPS. ( type or print ) Please see the General Announcements for rules regarding the composition of thesis committees.

+(a) Thesis Director our BCB research advisor)

+Committee Chair within the department (b) Member within the department

+(c) Member outside the department

+Additional member(s)

+Thesis committees may later be changed.
+See http://graduate.rice.edu/thesis for additional information.

+5. Signatures:

+Original signature of Department Chair or Director of Graduate Studies Date

+Graduate Coordinator signature Date

+Dean of Graduate & Postdoctoral Studies Date

+RETURN TO A-16 DEPARTMENT COORDINATO